Grampians Region Colonoscopy Access Project

 In August 2024, GICS received Federal Government funding to explore timely access to colonoscopy.

-The project aim is to explore concordance with Clinical Practice Guidelines for timely access post a positive Faecal Occult Blood Test (FOBT) result within the Grampians region, and to identify priority areas and activities to improve access to timeline colonoscopy.
+The project aim was to explore concordance with Clinical Practice Guidelines for timely access post a positive Faecal Occult Blood Test (FOBT) result within the Grampians region, and to identify priority areas and activities to improve access to timeline colonoscopy.

 Overview